zahooronly/promptify/README.md

 5. **Install in browser**
    - Navigate to `chrome://extensions/` in Chrome or Edge
    - Enable "Developer mode" toggle
-   - Click "Load unpacked" and select the generated `dist` folder
+   - Click "Load unpacked" and select the generated `build` folder

 ### Obtaining a Gemini API Key